-The Romantic Road in Germany is a popular tourist route that spans 220 miles (350km) between Wurzburg and Fussen, and along the way you’ll discover dozens of picturesque villages and medieval walled towns.
-When researching our most recent trip, all it took was one quick Google search and I was sold.. the Romantic Road sounded like magic.
-Keep reading for photos, a suggested itinerary, and 3 things I wish I knew before embarking on the Romantic Road Germany road trip.
+The Romantic Road in Germany is a popular tourist route that spans 220 miles (350km) between Wurzburg and Fussen.
+Along the way, discover dozens of picturesque villages, medieval walled towns and fairytale castles.
+All it took was one quick Google search and I was sold.. the Romantic Road sounded like magic.
+Keep reading for photos, a suggested itinerary, and 3 things we wish we knew before embarking on our Romantic Road Germany road trip.

 3 THINGS I WISH I KNEW BEFORE TRAVELING THE ROMANTIC ROAD